C&A Logo

 C&A LogoC&A Logo PNG

 A large selection of goods promises an impressive C&A logo.
-Clothes in boutiques follow fashion trends and are sold out instantly.
-The symbols show the turnover of goods, bright and elegant models.
+Boutique clothes follow fashion trends and are sold out instantly.
+The symbols show the turnover of goods and bright and elegant models.
 The emblem conveys the prosperity of the brand.

 C&A: Brand overview